rssh/notes/2016_05-29-contributing.md

  1. More substitutes for Future callback methods. (project = trackedfuture, level = easy)

-  - look at Scala Future interface: https://github.com/scala/scala/blob/2.11.x/src/library/scala/concurrent/Future.scala and fine method which accept callback and not handled in https://github.com/rssh/trackedfuture/blob/master/agent/src/main/scala/trackedfuture/agent/TFMethodAdapter.scala
+  - look at Scala Future interface: https://github.com/scala/scala/blob/2.11.x/src/library/scala/concurrent/Future.scala and fine method which accept callback and not handled in https://github.com/rssh/trackedfuture/blob/master/agent/src/main/scala/trackedfuture/agent/TFMethodAdapter.scala.
+Today this can be
   - add an implementation of debugging variant to https://github.com/rssh/trackedfuture/blob/master/agent/src/main/scala/trackedfuture/runtime/TrackedFuture.scala
   - add a test (analogically to other tests) in example subproject